 Fun With Bubble Wrap

 Bubble wrap can inspire all kinds of activities.
 Roll out the bubble wrap carpet and let your child walk the “runway.”
 Make a hopscotch grid with squares of bubble wrap.
-Or use permanent markers to write letters on the bubbles, and challenge your child to see how quickly she can “pop” the alphabet.
-You can even let her paint the bubble wrap and then press paper down on top of it.
-When the bubbles pop, she’ll have a spectacular “bubble print” painting.
+Or use permanent markers to write letters on the bubbles, and see how quickly your child can “pop” the alphabet.
+You can even let kids paint the bubble wrap and then press paper down on top of it.
+When the bubbles pop, they’ll have spectacular “bubble print” paintings.

 This game couldn’t be easier.
 Blow up a balloon and use a piece of tape to mark the center line or “net” on the ground.
 Balloon volleyball is a great game for two or more kids, but it can work for just one.
-If there’s nobody else around, have your child play both sides.
-She can run back and forth over the line to hit the balloon before it lands on the ground.
+If there’s nobody else around, have your child play both sides by running back and forth over the line to hit the balloon before it lands on the ground.

 All you need for this active game is some free floor space, a penny to throw in the squares, and painter’s tape.
 (It’s like masking tape but easier to peel off when you’re done.)
 Use the tape to make a hopscotch grid.
 Have your child make tape numerals in each box.
-If you and she are feeling creative, you can even make the grid with circles, triangles or diamonds instead of the traditional boxes.
+If you’re both feeling creative, you can even make the grid with circles, triangles, or diamonds instead of the traditional boxes.
 Then start hopping!

-Your child has probably noticed that some letters reach above the middle space on her lined paper, some stay inside it and some dip below it.
+Your child has probably noticed that some letters reach above the middle space on lined paper, while other stay inside it and some dip below it.
 In this game, you translate the way letters look into body positions.
-For tall letters, you jump up; for medium-sized ones, you stand in place; and for ones that drop down, you crouch.
-So for bag, you jump up for b, stand still for a and crouch for g.
+For tall letters, you jump up; for medium-size ones, you stand in place; and for ones that drop down, you crouch.
+So for bag, you jump up for b, stand still for a, and you crouch for g.